luster-io/luster-io.github.io/mobile-web-checklist.md

   longer scroll to the top of the page, since it's no longer the body scrolling.

-###Prevent overscroll on the body.
+###Prevent overscroll on the body
 <a href="images/overscroll.png"><img class="right-align" src="images/overscroll_small.png" /></a>
   If you want your web app to feel app-like, you have to get rid of overscroll.
 Overscroll is what occurs when a user is able to pull a scroll container past it's boundary.
 When this happens on the body element, an ugly grey background appears and the entire viewport shifts.

-  You can fix this really easily in cordova/phonegap with this simple xml config.
+  You can fix this easily in cordova/phonegap with this simple xml config.

   ```
   <preference name="DisallowOverscroll" value="true" />